-Importing this module will automatically set the SN Ia yield settings for all elements to the IMF-averaged yields calculated with the Iwamoto et al. (1999) yield table under the W70 explosion model.
-This study is for Chandrasekhar Mass progenitors (1.4 M{\odot}).
+Importing this module will automatically set the SN Ia yield settings for all elements to the delay-time distribution integrated yields calculated with the Iwamoto et al. (1999) yield table under the W70 explosion model.
+This study reports yields for Chandrasekhar Mass progenitors (1.4 M{\odot}) with a variety of deflagration speeds and ignition densities.